What's better? Private or NHS healthcare?

 - How to reduce the cost

-How to reduce the cost
+How to reduce the cost of health insurance

 The huge variety of types of cover, and what is on offer within each individual product, can be very confusing.
 The golden rule when searching for low cost health insurance is to take your time.
 Get several quotes.
 Investigate the alternatives.